Dehradun Jan Shatabdi Express

 The 12055/12056 Dehradun–New Delhi Jan Shatabdi Express is an Express belonging to Indian Railways that runs between Dehradun & New Delhi in India.
 It is a daily service.
 It operates as train number 12056 from Dehradun to New Delhi and as train number 12055 in the reverse direction.

 Coaches

-It has 4 standard Jan Shatabdi Express AC Chair Car & 9 2nd Class Non - AC seating coaches with 2 general coach.
+It has 4 standard Jan Shatabdi Express AC Chair Car & 9 2nd Class Non - AC seating coaches with No general coach.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-It is a daily train & covers the distance of 305 kilometres in 6 hours as 12056 Dehradun Jan Shatabdi Express (50.83 km/hr) & 303 kilometres 5 hours 45 mins as 12055 New Delhi–Dehradun Jan Shatabdi Express (52.70 km/hr).
+It is a daily train & covers the distance of 305 kilometres in 6 hours as 12056 Dehradun Jan Shatabdi Express (50.83 km/h) and 303 kilometres 5 hours 45 mins as 12055 New Delhi–Dehradun Jan Shatabdi Express (52.70 km/h).

 Traction

 It is hauled end to end by a WAP-5 / WAP-7 engine from the Ghaziabad electric loco shed.
 Earlier it used to be hauled by a WDM-3A / WDP-3A from Tughlakabad diesel loco shed.